susstevedev/html-video-resizer/README.md

 # Usage
 ##
-Please use this with caution.
-Seince this may change core files of your site via Javascript (only client side), make sure to test this locally first before installing it on you're web server. \
+Please use this with caution. _Since_ this may change core files of your site via Javascript (only client side), make sure to test this locally first before installing it on you're web server. \

 # Setup
 ##